MichaelCastiau/boosted-revolt-dashboard/README.md

 ![cortex](./ST-14.png)

-For theh STLink V3 Mini programmer information, visit official page [on ST Microelectronics website](https://www.st.com/en/development-tools/stlink-v3mini.html).
+For the STLink V3 Mini programmer information, visit official page [on ST Microelectronics website](https://www.st.com/en/development-tools/stlink-v3mini.html).

 Both solutions are compatible with the STM32L4 microcontroller present on the board.
 However, the V3 version of the STLink features ST's most recent product updates.